4paradigm/OpenMLDB/docs/en/quickstart/python_sdk.md

 ### 3.4 Insert Data into the Table

-Use the `connection.execute(ddl)` interface to execute the SQL insert statement to insert data to the table:
+Using the `connection.execute(ddl)` to execute the SQL insert statement to insert data to the table:

 ````python
 try: